Unraveling the Controversy: Who Really Invented Email?

 The Birth of the ARPANET

-The ARPANET was key to the development of the internet and its associated applications, including email.
+The ARPANET was key to developing the internet and its associated applications, including email.
 Ray Tomlinson was one of the crucial figures in the invention process, having been involved since the start of the project.
-He personally worked on the architecture for an inter-organizational mail system and taught himself computer programming to achieve this feat.
+He worked on the architecture for an inter-organizational mail system and taught himself computer programming to achieve this feat.

-In conclusion, recognizing Raymond Tomlinson as the inventor of email is essential, regardless of any minor details which succeeding inventors may have brought to the field.
-He laid the building blocks for what proved to be one of the most revolutionary communication tools seen in human history.
+In conclusion, recognizing Raymond Tomlinson as the inventor of email is essential, regardless of any minor details that succeeding inventors may have brought to the field.
+He laid the building blocks for what proved to be one of human history’s most revolutionary communication tools.

 The Ayyadurai Story